 Only under exceptional circumstances will the program consider for admission any student who has taken two prior degrees from McMaster University.
 Acceptance into our program requires both meeting the academic eligibility requirements and research supervisor matching by the applicant.

 Please note: International applicants are responsible for arranging their own study permits within the appropriate timelines.
 The program is not involved in this process and applicants must ensure they have left enough time to obtain all required documentation for entry.

 Applications will be accepted from November 14, 2022 to February 15, 2023.

 Global Health Doctoral applications submitted by February 15, 2023 will be given priority review by the Admission Committee.
-Applications submitted after this date will be reviewed on a rolling basis until admission places are filled.
+The application portal for international applicants will close at 11:59 PM EST on February 15, 2023.
+Domestic applications submitted after this deadline will be reviewed on a rolling basis until admission places are filled.